-The Isle of Eigg is one of the most beautiful Hebridean Islands.
-About five miles long by three miles wide, Eigg lies ten miles off the Scottish West coast, South of the Isle of Skye.
-The island has a fascinating history, superb wildlife and a vibrant community.
-During the cruise from Mallaig there will be opportunities to spot the diverse wildlife and as we near the isle of Eigg, Minke whales can be found feeding in the waters near the island, thought to be drawn there by a confluence of the tides around Ardnamurchan Point and the abundance of food around the area.
-The volcanic larva formed Maxwell Banks which surround the islands form great areas for deep water sea-angling… With regular sightings of harbour porpoise & dolphins.
+There will be opportunities to spot the diverse wildlife on the cruise that will depart from Mallaig, and as we approach the isle of Eigg, Minke whales can be found feeding in the sapphire blue water near the island, thought to be drawn there by a confluence of the tides around Ardnamurchan Point and the abundance of food in the area, close up encounters are not uncommon.
+This area is frequently visited by harbour porpoises and dolphins.
+The volcanically formed Maxwell Banks that surround the islands form excellent structures for deep sea fishing for large pollock!